carducci/aws-netcore-aspnetmvc-amazon-cognito-authentication-authorization-samples/README.md

 -   C\# Coding Skills

 Note: You can do all of this on Mac OSX or Linux also.
-Once you have the .NET Core Framework installed, you can install the AWS templates with the dotnet new command.
+Once you have the .NET 8 Framework installed, you can install the AWS templates with the dotnet new command.

 #### Step 15: Download the project from S3 bucket or github.

-Info: This bucket or repository contains the .NET Core ASP.NET MVC Web Application Solution using OpenID.
-This is a simple web application to demonstrate Amazon Cognito integration with the ASP.NET MVC Core Web App using Microsot.AspNetCore.Authentication.OpenIdConnect
+Info: This bucket or repository contains the .NET 8 ASP.NET MVC Web Application Solution using OpenID.
+This is a simple web application to demonstrate Amazon Cognito integration with the ASP.NET MVC 8 Web App using Microsot.AspNetCore.Authentication.OpenIdConnect

 #### Step 15a: Open Visual Studio 2019, click FileOpenProject/Solution